 - We've tried everything and nothing works in my environment.

-Reality of buying the right ice traction for shoes or ice cleats from the right manufacture.
+Reality of buying the right ice traction for shoes or ice cleats from the right manufacturer.

 Ice cleats are far less expensive than the resulting costs associated with a slip and fall.

 Have you ever given your employees the chance to try them?
 If you did and they provided negative feedback did you discuss the feedback with the manufacturer to see what the options were?

 Some ice cleats and traction aids are safe to wear indoors.
 They won’t damage floors or cause a slip hazards.
 Just because something looks similar with a quick glance doesn’t mean they have the same functionality.